 Is Bridgemont accredited?

 As a new institution, Bridgemont International School has only just begun the process of obtaining AdvancED Accreditation and International Montessori Council accreditation.
 We have many years of experience in school leadership and school accreditation.
 Our entire program is being designed with accreditation in mind.
-We will be applying for accreditation as soon as we open with our first class, and confidently expect to earn full accreditation within the first three years of operation, well before our first students apply to university.
+We are applying for accreditation and confidently expect to earn full accreditation within the first three years of operation, well before our first students apply to university.